 6. Did you feel well looked after and in safe hands?
 Do you wish the hospital/midwives did or didn’t do something?

-Mmmm well, my labour and birth was anything but smooth sailing.
-I had a pethidine injection thinking I was still going to be a while but I laboured a bit quicker than they thought so my baby might have had the effects of the drug meaning he might come out not breathing.
+Mmmm, well, my labour and birth were anything but smooth sailing.
+I had a pethidine injection, thinking I was still going to be a while, but I laboured a bit quicker than they thought, so my baby might have had the effects of the drug, meaning he might come out not breathing.

-So panic stations again, lots of midwives were called, about 5 or 6, and there was an incubator brought in.
+So panic stations again, lots of midwives were called, about 5 or 6, and an incubator was brought in.
 Then to make matters even worse, he got stuck.
-While all this was going on my husband decides he was going to pass out!
+While all this was going on, my husband decided he was going to pass out!

-Turns out my baby was a very healthy 10lb 3oz with wide shoulders and I hadn’t passed the infection on to him.
+It turns out my baby was a very healthy 10lb 3oz with wide shoulders, and I hadn’t passed the infection on to him.

 7. Did you have any aftercare?

-Aftercare was pretty much the normal other than the heel pricks because he was so large.
-I can’t remember if they tested him or not, they just told me I hadn’t passed it on.
+Aftercare was pretty much the standard other than the heel pricks because he was so large.
+I can’t remember if they tested him or not; they just told me I hadn’t passed it on.

 8. Do you have any advice for anyone else who might be worried about Group B Strep or want to get tested?

-By the time I had my third baby exactly 2 years later I was given the choice whether to have antibiotics, so they clearly were not that worried about it.
-Labour was in full swing when asked so I told the doctor to make the choice and he chose not to.
+By the time I had my third baby exactly two years later, I was given the choice of whether to have antibiotics, so they clearly were not that worried about it.
+Labour was in full swing when asked, so I told the doctor to make the choice, and he chose not to.

-I didn’t join a support group but after posting on a social media site, I found out a few people had had it during their pregnancies.
-They told me not to worry too much as the risks where low and it could be treated.
-I did find out that I carried it in my vagina and not in my body so the risks were low.
+I didn’t join a support group, but after posting on a social media site, I found out a few people had had it during their pregnancies.
+They told me not to worry too much as the risks were low and it could be treated.
+I did find out that I carried it in my vagina and not in my body, so the risks were low.

 Personally, I think that any type of infection that can be carried to your unborn child should be tested for.
 Why Group B Strep (being a simple swab) isn’t routinely tested for is unclear and completely baffles me.

-I just wish I had been told properly and was given all the right info I needed at the time.
+I just wish I had been told properly and was given all the correct info I needed at the time.